 Is it more important to:

-- Eat fast food, or packaged, frozen and processed food, than take the time to cook healthy meals with fresh, organic healthy ingredients?
+- Eat fast food and processed food, than take the time to cook healthy meals with fresh, organic healthy ingredients?

 - Spend money on clothes and toys and other "stuff," than on fresh, organic healthy food?

 - Go along with what others say about what creates health, rather than take the time to do your own learning?

 - Sleep in, watch TV, play video games, gamble, work, stay on the phone, constantly text, or do other addictive activities, rather than get exercise?